 (d) where an issue in an action is being entered, any order relating to the trial of that issue.

-(2) Where the pleadings are amended after entry for trial but before trial then, subject to any order of the Court the party who made the entry shall forthwith after the filing of the amended pleading, or of any further pleading filed in consequence of the first amendment, file 2 further copies of the whole of the pleadings as amended.
+(2) Where the pleadings are amended after entry for trial but before the trial, the party who made the entry shall forthwith after the filing of the amended pleading, or of any further pleading filed in consequence of the first amendment, file 2 further copies of the whole of the pleadings as amended.

-(3) Where the pleadings are amended at trial a party shall, if so ordered, file 2 further copies of the whole of the pleadings as amended.
+(3) Where the pleadings are amended at trial a party must file 2 further copies of the whole of the pleadings as amended.

 (4) All copies of pleadings required by this rule to be delivered or filed must be clear copies of the pleadings as amended, with a suitable notation of the date or dates of any amendments.